Guyn/style/packages/color/README.md

 ## Default colorset

-These are the colors set by default in Henris.
+These are the colors set by default in Guyn.
 All colors can be easily overwritten as you can read above.

 ## Contra